Selena Gomez discography

 Gomez's third studio album, Rare (2020), became her third consecutive number one in the US, and topped the charts in Australia, Canada, and several other territories, while peaking at number two in the UK.
 Its lead single, "Lose You to Love Me", achieved global success, becoming her first number-one single in the US, Canada, and Ireland, and reached the top five of various national charts worldwide.
 The following year, Gomez released her first Spanish-language project, an EP titled Revelación, which debuted at number one on the US Billboard Top Latin Albums chart, becoming the biggest week for a Latin album by a woman since 2017.
-The EP and its single "Baila Conmigo" made her the first female artist in over a decade to simultaneously lead both the US Latin Albums and US Billboard Latin Airplay charts.
+The EP and its single "Baila Conmigo" made her the first female artist in over a decade to simultaneously lead both the US Latin Albums and US Latin Airplay charts.
 In 2022, Gomez collaborated with Rema on the remix of "Calm Down", which is widely regarded as the most successful Afrobeats song of all time, and became the second best-selling song of 2023 globally.
-The song peaked at number three on both the Billboard Global 200 and the US Billboard Hot 100, and topped the Canadian and US Radio Songs charts.
-It also became the longest-running song atop the Billboard U.S. Afrobeats Songs chart, and the longest-charting song on the Pop Airplay chart.
-In March 2025, Gomez and Benny Blanco released the collaborative album I Said I Love You First, which debuted in the top ten in several countries, including number two in the US, where it achieved Gomez's highest first-week sales to date.
+The song peaked at number three on both the Billboard Global 200 and the US Billboard Hot 100, and topped the Canadian and Radio Songs charts.
+It also became the longest-running song atop the US Afrobeats Songs chart, and the longest-charting song on the Pop Airplay chart.
+Gomez and Benny Blanco released the collaborative album I Said I Love You First (2025), which debuted in the top ten in several countries, including number two in the US, where it achieved Gomez's highest first-week sales to date.

-As of August 2023, Gomez has sold 3.6 million albums in the United States, and shifted more than 11.5 million album equivalent units, including releases with her former band.
+As of August 2023, Gomez has sold 3.6 million albums in the United States, and shifted more than 11.5 million album-equivalent units, including releases with her former band.
 As of May 2017, she has sold 24.3 million songs in the US.
 According to the Recording Industry Association of America (RIAA), she has achieved 51.5 million certified units in the US, (Note: As of February 2025, Gomez's albums have garnered 3 million certified units.
-She has had a cumulative single certifications of 40.5 million digital downloads and on-demand streaming as a lead artist (including collaborations), and 8 million as a featured artist.) and a further 21 million as part of Selena Gomez & the Scene.
+She has had a cumulative single certifications of 40.5 million digital downloads and on-demand streaming as a lead artist (including collaborations), and 8 million as a featured artist.) in addition to a further 21 million as part of Selena Gomez & the Scene.
 She has a total of 46 chart entries on the US Billboard Hot 100, including a number one hit and nine top ten songs.
 (Note: Including releases with the Scene.)